-The wake data is scaled by the parameters given in Table 3.
+The wake data are scaled by the parameters given in Table 3.
 These values are chosen so that the incoming wakes are representative of those seen by stator stages in a gas turbine engine.
-The wake data is applied to the inflow using the procedure given in Wu et al. [26].
+The wake data are applied to the inflow using the procedure given in Wu et al. [26].

-Simulation Time/Cost

-The time-step is set to give $CFL{max} \approx 0.8$, and a flowthrough time (T^) equates to approximately 10000 time-steps.
-The simulations without wakes were run for $4T^$ to clear the initial transients, then a further $10T^$ to collect statistics.
-The simulation with wakes present was run for 6 wake passing periods $(\tau = 1.09T^)$ to establish a periodic flow, followed by 28τ to obtain well converged phase averages.
-All time and phase-averaged data is also averaged in the span-wise direction.
+Simulation Time/Cost.
+The time-step is set to give CFL{max} \approx 0.8, and a flow-through time (T^) equates to approximately 10,000 time-steps.
+The simulations without wakes were run for $4T^$ to clear the initial transients, and a further $10T^$ to collect statistics.
+The simulation with wakes was run for six wake passing periods ($\tau = 1.09T^$) to establish a periodic flow, followed by 28τ to obtain well converged-phase averages.
+All time- and phase-averaged data are also averaged in the spanwise direction.